zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-google.md

 [APZ 37.2] (# apz37.2) # apz37.2 .ref .apz} "Do not lust after nature"
 Touch the lust for images, the lust for sounds, the lust for smell, the lust for taste Desire is the desire for Dhamma.
-"In Bhavabhava" means lust in Karma BhavaIn age In rebirth, in form, in rebirth, in form, in karma,
+"In Bhavabhava" means lust in Karma BhavaIn age In rebirth, in form, in rebirth, in form, in kamma,
 In the abstract, in the rebirth, in the rebirth, in the rebirth You do not desire the recurrence of selfhood in the recurring crisis You do not give birth, you do not give birth, you are far away, you are calm, you are completely extinct